bobbyg211/ultimate-carousel/main/errors-warnings-outline.md

 ### Invalid Type: infiniteLoop must be of type boolean.

-### Invalid Value: infiniteLoop must be TRUE or FALSE.

 ## Warnings

 ### Redundant Declaration: infiniteLoop TRUE is required because autoSlide is set to TRUE.